Skip to main content

 An effect cell is tied to an action cell.
 This means that the side effect, which is defined in the value computation function of the effect cell, only runs when the action cell is triggered, and only once per trigger.

-Effect cells are created using the .effect method provided by action cells (ValueCell<void>).
-The side effect is defined in the function provided to effect.
+Effect cells are created using the .effect method provided by action cells (ValueCell<void>), with the side effect defined in the function provided to effect.

 Creating an effect cell